 -

-Mashup Score: 16Heart disease remains leading cause of death as key health risk factors continue to rise - 7 day(s) ago
+Mashup Score: 16Heart disease remains leading cause of death as key health risk factors continue to rise - 1 month(s) ago

 Highlights: According to the American Heart Association’s 2025 Heart Disease and Stroke Statistics Update, heart disease remains the leading cause of death in the U.S. While medical advances have helped more people live longer with cardiovascular …